strands-project/strands_executive/scheduler/README.md

 `~scheduler_version` (`int`)

 Switch the version of the algorithm the scheduler is running.
 If not specified, the Mudrova and Hawes algorithm is used.
-If the value XXX specified, then the original Coltin et al algorothm is used.
+If the value 1 specified, then the original Coltin et al algorothm is used.

 `~output_file` (`string`)